Assyria: Scholarship and literature

 Most of the surviving ancient Assyrian literature comes from the Neo-Assyrian Library of Ashurbanipal, which included more than 30,000 documents.
 Libraries were built in the Neo-Assyrian period to preserve knowledge of the past and maintain scribal culture.
 Neo-Assyrian texts fall into a wide array of genres, including divinatory texts, divination reports, treatments for the sick (either medical or magical), ritual texts, incantations, prayers and hymns, school texts and literary texts.
 An innovation of the Neo-Assyrian period were the annals, a genre of texts recording the events of the reigns of a king, particularly military exploits.
 Annals were disseminated throughout the empire and probably served propagandistic purposes, supporting the legitimacy of the king's rule.

 Various purely literary works, previously aligned by scholars with propaganda, are known from the Neo-Assyrian period.
 Such works include, among others, the Underworld Vision of an Assyrian Crown Prince, the Sin of Sargon and the Marduk Ordeal.
-In addition to their own works, the Assyrians also copied and preserved earlier Mesopotamian literature.
+In addition to their own works, the Assyrians copied and preserved earlier Mesopotamian literature.
 The inclusion of texts such as the Epic of Gilgamesh, the Enûma Eliš (the Babylonian creation myth), Erra, the Myth of Etana and the Epic of Anzu in the Library of Ashurbanipal is the primary reason for how such texts have survived to the present day.